ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/timeseries/incremental-time-series/overview.markdown

    {NOTE/}

 * **Parallel Modification**
-  An incremental time series entry can be **modified by multiple clients without conflict**.
+  * An incremental time series entry can be **modified by multiple clients without conflict**.
-  A node handling a request for incrementing a value stores the value's new content locally.
+  * A **node handling a request to incrment a value** stores the value's new contents locally.
-  This content replicates to all other nodes but does not override this value's content on the other nodes.
+    This contents replicates to all other nodes but does not override this value's contents on the other nodes.
-  Instead, per timestamp, each node stores an incremental time series entry that is composed of the value's contents per node.
+    Instead, **per timestamp, each node stores an incremental time series entry composed of the value's contents per node**.
-  When querying a time series, you can retrieve the total value's contents, which is accumulated from the per-node values, or get the distinct values per-node.
+  * When querying a time series, you can retrieve the **total** value contents, accumulated from the per-node values, or get the **distinct** values per-node.

      {NOTE: Use Case}
      A real-life scenario that makes good use of this feature is a bunch of traffic cameras installed in different directions of a large road intersection, counting passing cars.
      Each camera reports to its own cluster node, and the cluster collects the data into a single time series.
 Each time series entry contains data from all nodes.
      An admin can then query both the accumulated values, counting all cars passing through the junction at any given moment, and each camera's data separately for a detailed look at its side of the junction.
      {NOTE/}

 {PANEL/}